rtmigo/schedulers_dart/README.md

 And one second later the `scheduler` runs `pushUpdate('777')`.
 Other tasks are ignored.

-We can continue using the same scheduler:
+We can continue with the same scheduler:

 ``` dart
 scheduler.run(()=>pushUpdate('13')); // we pushed 777, now we maybe push 13